 I’m a graduate student.
 Can I use the DWOC Studio?

-Graduate students are invited to use our physical space in the KHIC to work on digital projects, work at our whiteboard tables, and get assistance from our undergraduate consultants.
-Undergraduate consultants are capable of assisting with general writing and speaking concerns, as well as basic digital projects.
-A graduate consultant with experience assisting education and health sciences graduate students with advanced writing concerns is also available for synchronous, online consultations.
-Contact the director for more information about graduate consulting.
+Graduate students are invited to use our physical space in the KHIC to work on digital projects, work at our whiteboard tables.
+A dedicated professional graduate consultant is available for synchronous and asynchronous online consultations.
+See our homepage for details on how to make graduate appointments and for more information on graduate consultant.

 How can I describe the DWOC Studio in my syllabus?